evgenyzorin/Deep-Learning/README.md

 ## :file_folder: [3.
 Structuring Machine Learning Projects](https://github.com/evgenyzorin/Deep-Learning/tree/main/3.%20Structuring%20Machine%20Learning%20Projects)
 ### About this Course
-In the third course of the Deep Learning Specialization, you will learn how to build a successful machine learning project and get to practice decision-making as a machine learning project leader.
+In the third course of the **Deep Learning Specialization**, you will learn how to build a successful machine learning project and get to practice decision-making as a machine learning project leader.

 By the end, you will be able to diagnose errors in a machine learning system; prioritize strategies for reducing errors; understand complex ML settings, such as mismatched training/test sets, and comparing to and/or surpassing human-level performance; and apply end-to-end learning, transfer learning, and multi-task learning.
 ### Syllabus: